-When selecting a supplier for your PV Ribbon, it’s important to know they understand the critical material requirements for superior module performance.
+When selecting a supplier for your PV Ribbon, it’s important to know whether they understand the critical material requirements for superior solar module performance.
 Every Ulbrich Solar PV Ribbon is engineered to meet the customer’s unique design requirements.
 There are many critical factors involved in engineering and manufacturing PV Ribbon.
-Six of these factors are discussed below.
+Six of these factors to be aware of are discussed below.

 In addition to copper, Ulbrich is now offering several aluminum alloys as a base metal including, but not limited to: 1050, 1350, 1188, and 1199.
 The type of metal you select directly affects its conductivity and, as a result, the power output of the module.